-Our qualified and experienced teachers deliver tuition and training in National Certificate in Horticulture, the Vakameasina Programme, Lincoln Diploma and other short courses.
+Our qualified and experienced educators deliver tuition and training in the Fruition Diploma in Horticulture Production, New Zealand Certificates in Horticulture, New Zealand Certificates in Primary Industry Skills, the Vakameasina Programme, the Lincoln Diploma and other short industry-based courses.

 Fruition Horticulture (BOP) Ltd is registered as a private training establishment by the New Zealand Qualifications Authority under the provisions of the Education Act 1989 and its subsequent amendments.

 This programme develops the skills and knowledge of those employed within horticulture production enabling them to contribute at an advanced technical and managerial level.
 This programme focuses on the specialist requirements for ‘process improvement’ for the purpose of meeting domestic and international market requirements and emerging opportunities for horticultural products.

 This programme develops the skills and knowledge of those employed within horticulture production enabling them to contribute at an advanced technical or managerial level.
 This programme focuses on the specialist requirements for ‘process improvement’ for the purpose of meeting domestic and international market requirements and emerging opportunities for horticultural products.

 Graduates of this programme will be able to apply in-depth horticulture production knowledge and skills to inform strategic business decisions.
 Learners will develop advanced technical skills to enable enhanced employment opportunities across a range of horticulture production operations.
 The horticulture industry will benefit by having experienced technical specialists who can optimise workplace efficiency and lift the competitive edge of organisations servicing the domestic and international markets.

 Learners who successfully complete the programme will be awarded the New Zealand Diploma in Horticulture Production (Level 6) [Ref: 2667] with a strand in Process Improvement.
 Graduates will be able to: